For someone with 16 years and 10,000 inspections under his belt, this question makes me shake my head.

 There’s alot of excitement, but also alot of impatience, fear, and confusion.

-If you were playing piano, you’d only see a box, 3 pedals, and 88 keys.
+If you were playing piano, you’d only see a box, 3 pedals, and a bunch of black and white keys.

-You’ll be able to play some music, but the instrument is still foreign to you.
+You learn to play, but the instrument is still foreign to you.

 Years 3-7 you’re a practitioner